 Start positions specify a cursor offset for a particular blueprint, simplifying the task of blueprint alignment.
-This is very helpful for blueprints that are based on a central staircase, but it helps whenever a blueprint has an obvious "center".
+This is very helpful for blueprints that are based on a central staircase, but it comes in handy whenever a blueprint has an obvious "center".
 For example: